routerEdit this page

 To use custom components, you have to create an mdx-components.jsx or mdx-components.tsx file in your project root.
 This file should export a useMDXComponents function that returns an object with the custom components.

-export function useMDXComponents() {
+export default function useMDXComponents() {

 return {